signalstickers/stickers-client/README.md

 Because sticker packs in Signal are [immutable](https://en.wikipedia.org/wiki/Immutable_object), a response from Signal (be it for a sticker pack or an individual sticker) can be safely cached indefinitely.
-As such, this package implements a basic in-memory cache.
-This means your application can invoke these functions without any consideration for performance, and the library will ensure that no superfluous network requests are made.
+As such, this package implements a basic in-memory cache, so you should not need to implement caching or memoization yourself. ✨

 ### API